webix-hub/docs/data/api/ui.spreadsheet_setcellfilter.md

 - rowId				number				the row id
 - columnId			number				the column id
-- options			string/array		a range of cells references the values of which will be filtered or an array of filter options
+- options			string,array		a range of cells references the values of which will be filtered or an array of filter options

 @example: